Who could benefit from Nutritional Therapy?

 I want to improve my health but I’m a fussy eater and not ready to make changes will nutritional therapy work for me?

 The biggest obstacle to overcome when applying diet, lifestyle and environmental adjustments is changing eating habits and trying new foods.
 If you know deep down you are not ready to put the effort in, or that your life is too busy right now to apply your recommendations then you probably aren’t in the right place and the process will be a waste of time and money.
 You need to be honest with yourself.
 It really depends how important it is to you to be healthy again.
+If you have the time or can make the time but doubt your ability, do get in touch for a free discovery call because Psych-k may be able to help you with the challenges you face.

 Isn’t it quicker for me to go to see my doctor with my symptoms?